 Clinical Assessment & Treatment

-Identifying ACEs and risk of toxic stress
+Identifying ACEs and risk of toxic stress to inform treatment

 Screening for ACEs and responding with evidence-based interventions and trauma-informed care can prevent and treat toxic stress to improve patients’ physical and mental health.